Thanks to natural advantages and effective management, Norwegian hydropower is among the cleanest in the world.

 “Many hydropower plants in Norway are built on existing lakes, so there is not much need to inundate large land areas or displace people.”

 Although Norwegian hydropower plants require relatively few changes to the landscape, they still affect local ecosystems.
 Hydropower developers in Norway must therefore satisfy stringent environmental regulations.

 “A hydropower plant will always involve changes to the watercourse.
 Dams can make it difficult for sediments and nutrients to flow freely, and fish can’t wander without help.
 But this can be remedied by requiring compensation measures when issuing licences to build hydropower plants.
 Norway also has stringent requirements for water release.”

 “At SINTEF we have developed an environmental design concept for hydropower.
 This involves mapping which conditions will be changed by the plant and how this will affect both fish and ecosystem.
 With the right measures, the fish and the ecosystem can thrive, even with large-scale power production.
-For example, spawning gravel can be put down or fish can be led through the turbines as they wander downstream.”
+For example, spawning gravel can be put down or fish can be led led past or outside the turbines as they migrate downstream.”